Full Support Group donate 1.6 million face masks to Gambian Charity

-Full Support’s CEO Sarah Stoute said: “After hearing about the amazing work Sailey and her team are doing in The Gambia, we wanted to help reduce some of the hinderance the Coronavirus pandemic has caused them.
+A representative of Full Support Healthcare said: “After hearing about the amazing work Sailey and her team are doing in The Gambia, we wanted to help reduce some of the hinderance the Coronavirus pandemic has caused them.
 As one of the UK’s leading suppliers of PPE, we reached out and were delighted to be taken up on our offer to donate 1.6 million disposable face masks.”

 Sailey Flasdrud added: “On behalf of everyone involved with the Ida Bass Kidney Foundation, are sincerely thankful for the donation of 1.6 million face masks from Full Support, which will be used to help keep some of the most vulnerable people in The Gambia safe during their time of need.”